DaveLoading/CSC-104-final-project-/README.md

 Loading Experiment Website - README
 Project Overview
-This project is a website for the high-end streetwear brand Loading Experiment.
+This project is a website for my streetwear brand Loading Experiment.
 The website is designed to be user-friendly, visually appealing, and easy to navigate.
 The interface is self-explaining, ensuring that visitors can effortlessly find the information they need and enjoy a seamless experience.

 File Descriptions
 1. index.html - Home Page